Analysis | What You Need to Know About a Second Stimulus Payment

-Under the bill passed by Congress, if you earn less than $75,000, or you and your spouse collectively make less than $150,000, you’d get $600 for each of you plus $600 for each dependent child under the bill.
-Those payment amounts would be reduced by $5 for every $100 you earn above the income threshold, which means those earning more than $87,000 as an individual or $174,000 as a couple get nothing.
+If you earn less than $75,000, or you and your spouse collectively make less than $150,000, you’d get $600 for each of you plus $600 for each dependent child.
+Those amounts would be reduced by $5 for every $100 you earn above the income threshold, which means those earning more than $87,000 as an individual or $174,000 as a couple get nothing.
 Also receiving the payments: seniors whose only income is from Social Security, railroad retirees and veterans who rely on disability payments.
 If the Internal Revenue Service issues more than you are supposed to receive, you do not have to pay the excess amount back.
-The payments are not allowed to be reclaimed to pay back federal or state debts, and banks are forbidden from garnishing the payments.
+The government is not allowed to reclaim the payments to pay back federal or state debts, and banks are forbidden from garnishing them.

-Under the Congressional bill, the payments would likely start being sent about a week after it becomes law.
-Direct-deposit payments will arrive quickest, while checks or pre-loaded debit cards sent by mail could take until late January to start arriving.
-The IRS was able to begin transferring the first round of payments less than three weeks after the Cares Act was signed into law, but paper checks took longer.
-IRS Commissioner Chuck Rettig says the agency is better prepared and will be able to process payments more quickly, but hasn’t set a specific timeline.
-The agency will largely use the address and bank account information collected from taxpayers during the first round of payments to transfer the money.
+Direct-deposit payments should begin reaching bank accounts in the first or second week of January, while checks or pre-loaded debit cards sent by mail could take until late in the month to arrive.
+The IRS will largely use the address and bank account information collected from taxpayers during the first round of payments to transfer the money.
 Social Security beneficiaries may not be required to submit any additional paperwork to the IRS, because the agency will likely send them their stimulus payments just as they normally disburse their other monthly benefits.

-4. What happens if my income or family situation has changed in 2020?
+4. What if my income or family situation has changed in 2020?

 5. What if I’m still waiting for the first check?